SimonJAndrews/World-Clocks/README.md

 # World-Clocks
-This is a small and simple attempt and creating a webpage which displays the time in a number of countries around the world
+This is a small and simple attempt and creating a webpage which displays the time in a number of countries around the world.